The Fan Theorem, its strong negation, and the determinacy of games

-The formal system $\mathsf{BIM}$ (\textit{Basic Intuitionistic Mathematics}) that we introduce in the next Section has a domain of discourse with two kinds of objects: natural numbers and infinite sequences of natural numbers.
-The axioms express some basic assumptions on the set $\mathbb{N}$ of the natural numbers including the unrestricted principle of induction on $\mathbb{N}$, and also some basic assumptions on \textit{Baire space} $\mathcal{N}$, the set of all infinite sequences of natural numbers, in particular the fact that this set is closed under the recursion-theoretic operations.
+The weak basic theory we use is the two-sorted first-order intuitionistic theory $\mathsf{BIM}$ (\textit{Basic Intuitionistic Mathematics}), introduced in \cite{veldman2011b}.
+The domain of discourse of $\mathsf{BIM}$ consists of two kinds of objects: natural numbers and infinite sequences of natural numbers.
+The axioms express some basic assumptions like the (full) principle of induction on the set $\omega$ of the natural numbers, and the fact that the set $\omega^\omega$ of the infinite sequences of natural numbers is closed under the recursion-theoretic operations.

+The reason that we use a basic theory different in spirit from the basic theory used in classical reverse mathematics is that, in intuitionistic analysis, one prefers the notion of an infinite sequence of natural numbers as a primitive notion above the notion of a subset of the set of the natural numbers, see \cite[Section 5]{veldman2011b}.

-One should keep in mind that the intuitionistic mathematician considers the \textit{set} $\mathcal{N}$ in his own way.
-For him, this \textit{``set''} is not, as one sometimes says when attempting to justify the axioms of classical set theory, the result of taking together the earlier constructed and completed items that are to be the \textit{``elements''} of the set.
-The set should be seen as a realm of possibilities: it is a framework for constructing, in the future, in all kinds of as yet unforeseen ways, the objects that will be called the elements of the set.
-An element of $\mathcal{N}$, that is, an infinite sequence $\alpha = \bigl(\alpha(0), \alpha(1), \ldots \bigr)$ of natural numbers, may be given by a finitely formulated algorithm, but it may also be the result of a more or less free step-by-step construction that is not governed by a rule formulated at the start of the process.
+For the intuitionistic mathematician, the set $\omega^\omega$ of all infinite sequences of natural numbers is {\it not}, as one sometimes says when explaining the notion of `set' that lies at the basis of classical set theory, the result of taking together the earlier constructed and completed items that are to be the \textit{`elements'} of the set.
+The set $\omega^\omega$ is a realm of possibilities: it is a framework for constructing, in the future, in all kinds of possibly as yet unforeseen ways, the objects that will be called the elements of the set.
+There are several kinds of infinite sequences $\alpha = \bigl(\alpha(0), \alpha(1), \ldots \bigr)$ of natural numbers.
+Sometimes, $\alpha$ is the result of executing a \textit{program}, a finitely formulated {\it algorithm}.
+It is also possible that $\alpha$ is the result of a more or less {\it free step-by-step construction} that is not governed by a rule formulated at the start.